wulfda02/flights/README.md

 in the bsn.hdf5 file, which can be easily accessed through the singlePixel class in flightLibrary.py

+genrsp.tmplt, genpha.tmplt
+These are templates for the heasarc utilties need to make PHA and RMF/RSP files.
+They also include all hte documentation I could find online, since it wasn't obvious to me how to use the utilties.

 analyzeBelljar.py
 This script is very similar to the first part of analyzeFlight6.py, except for l5r18 (belljar source run).
 However, rather than